-Comparing to conventional network management models, closer to low level instrumentation procedures [3], PBNM simplifies interfaces by extracting commonality across devices; moreover, it provides consistency across interfaces.
+Compared to conventional network management models, closer to low level instrumentation procedures (Wong and Law, 2001), PBNM simplifies interfaces by extracting commonality across devices; moreover, it provides consistency across interfaces.
 Network behaviors and management data will be standardized and abstracted.
 Network actions or configurations will be derived from these "policy rules", and the policy rules can be differently applied from vendor to vendor.
-These abstracted management data and fewer interfaces are the keys to achieve better scalability and simplicity in large network.
+These abstracted management data and fewer interfaces are the keys to achieve better scalability and simplicity in large networks.

-To support the high level dictated by PBNM, the IETF has proposed a policy framework architecture [2] that we describe in the Figure 1.
+To support the high level dictated by PBNM, the IETF has proposed a policy framework architecture (Yavatkar, Pendarakis and Guerin, 2000) that we describe in the figure 1.